MajdiSobain/ring_wincreg/README.md

 4- Load the "wincreg.ring" file as it loads all of the extension and its associated library features

-5- For more information on how to use the extension and the associated library functions use visit [this documentation website](http://ring-wincreg.sourceforge.net/) or use the documentation attached(Documentation)
+5- For more information on how to use the extension and the associated library functions use visit [this documentation website](http://ring-wincreg.sourceforge.net/) or use the documentation attached(Documentation.html)

 ## Example